DollarBreak is reader-supported, when you sign up through links on this post, we may receive compensation. Disclosure.

 Be sure to do plenty of research before reaching out to any recycler.
 Many accept some parts, but not the whole appliance, and some will be quite picky about how the appliance is packaged, delivered, or disassembled.

-Take quotations from different recyclers and compare not only the price they are offering you but also the cost involved in delivering your appliance.
+Take quotations from different recyclers and compare not only the price they offer but also the cost of delivering your appliance.

 Although finding a reputable recycler who pays well can be difficult, once you meet one, you can enlist their services over and over.